Domain Wall formation from $Z_2$ spontaneous symmetry breaking/restoration in Scalar-Einstein-Gauss-Bonnet theory: Introduction

 Our aim is to explore the recently demonstrated Gauss-Bonnet symmetry breaking \cite{Aldabergenov_2025} as a novel mechanism for domain walls formation and study their potential consequences.

 It is known that, in a class of modified gravity models, domain walls, and the BHs formed from their collapse, can arise even without the direct inclusion of matter fields \cite{10.3389/fspas.2022.927144}.
 Possibility of formation of topological defects during inflation was studied in \cite{PhysRevD.44.340}.
 Moreover, topological defects could be formed via quantum tunneling processes mediated by instantons.
-The process of evolution of domain walls in de Sitter background was studied in several previous works \cite{Basu_1994, Dolgov_2016, Dolgov_2018, Guerrero_2006,NaokiSasakura_2002}.
+The process of evolution of domain walls in de Sitter background was studied in several previous works \cite{Basu_1994,Dolgov_2016,Dolgov_2018,Guerrero_2006,NaokiSasakura_2002}.

 In this paper, in the framework of EGB gravity, we introduce a Gauss-Bonnet curvature term coupled with a neutral scalar field with polynomial potential.
 This work establishes the viability of domain wall formation during inflation and examines the evolutionary dynamics of walls generated in the post-inflationary era.
 Domain walls produced after inflation 'melt' as their tension decays with cosmological time.
-Similar cases of melting walls were considered in \cite{Dankovsky_2024, Dankovsky_2025, dankovsky2025cosmicdomainwallslattice, Babichev:2023pbf}.
+Similar cases of melting walls were considered in \cite{Dankovsky_2024, Dankovsky_2025,dankovsky2025cosmicdomainwallslattice,Babichev:2023pbf}.
 In contrast to aforementioned previous results, we identify and demonstrate a specific physical mechanism responsible for melting domain wall formation.
 Furthermore, in our model the wall tension exhibits a significantly stronger time dependence, which produces a distinct imprint on the GW spectrum generated by these walls.
 In particular, we establish a no-go result, showing that our model cannot generate significant signals of either GWs or PBHs from domain walls.
 Broadly speaking, we show that the domain walls predicted by our model are effectively invisible, leaving almost no observable signatures in the late Universe.

 We also utilize {\it CosmoLattice} package \cite{Figueroa_2021, Figueroa_2023} to study gravitational waves emitted by these melting domain walls.

 The paper is organized as follows: Section II is dedicated to the clarification of considered field theory model, in section III we study domain walls which could take place during cosmological inflation and derive constraints on model's parameters in such a scenario, in section IV we describe our setup for lattice simulations via {\it CosmoLattice} package, in section V we demonstrate gravitational waves spectrum and derive its dependence on initial parameters of the model, then we finalize with discussion and conclusion.